Improvement-Service/one-scotland-gazetteer/README.md

 # one-scotland-gazetteer

-Includes code to support the download, process, and loading of One Scotland Gazetteer data in a PostGIS database
+Includes python code to support the OSG FTP & Web Services usage.

 This code has been tested using Python 3.x

-Step (1) Edit the configuration.py and replace "your-user" and "your-pass" with credentials provided by One Scotland Gazetteer custodian
+Step (1) Edit the configuration.py and replace "your-user" and "your-pass" with credentials provided by the One Scotland Gazetteer custodian

-Step (2) execute run.py using Python 3.x
+Step (2) Go to /tests/ and test the code for downloading the OSG FTP extract & the web services